Willyfrog/utils/server_simple_monitor/README.md

 - python 2.7
 - requests

-Just change the config changing the urls you want to monitor and the email config to use for alerts
+Just change in the config the urls you want to monitor and the email config to use for alerts

 Two conditions will trigger email alerts: